 Understanding how effective safety netting strategies currently are and how they can be optimized in primary care will help to improve the timely diagnosis and survival rate among lung cancer patients.

-Expected findings and potential impact
+Findings and potential impact

 Lead researcher: Dr Georgia Black | Location: University College London | Type of research: Patient experience